drmohundro/presentations/inconceivable-threading/modern.md

 * Is the complexity removed?
 Yes, but not by a lot...

 Note:
-- See `git vdf master..port-to-async` for details
+- See `~/Dropbox/documents/from-laptop/Presentations` for details
-- See also `git diff --stat master`
+    - both diff stat and patch show amount of changes

 <..>